Criteria and Official Documents¶

 The Complaints Policy sets out how third-party concerns about registered agencies are handled.

-Guide for Applicants¶
+Guide for Agencies¶

-The EQAR Guide for Applicants is produced by the Secretariat as an additional resource for applicant QA agencies.
+The EQAR Guide for Agencies is produced by the Secretariat as an additional resource for applicant QA agencies.
 The Guide summarises all provisions of the Procedures for Applications in plain, non-legal language.
 The Guide is an explanatory document.
 Only the Procedures for Applications are binding in the Register Committee’s decision making.

 Applicants are invited to complete a feedback questionnaire on the Guide after their application, and the Guide is revised as necessary based on the feedback received.